Become a fan of h2g2

 New General Catalogue (NGC)

 The NGC was compiled by John Louis Emil Dreyer (the director of the Armagh Observatory from 1882 to 1916).
-NGC 7380, aka the Wizard Nebula covers an area measuring 100 light years and lies some 8,000 light years distance.
+NGC 7380, aka the Wizard Nebula covers an area measuring 100 light years and lies some 8,000 light years distant.
+NGC 7354 is a planetary nebula which has striking red jets.

 Since the NGC catalogue was compiled, improved detection methods have uncovered other wondrous sights which are registered as IC (Index Catalogue); Sh (the Sharpless Catalogue); or the Caldwell Catalogue which was compiled by Sir Patrick Moore.
 All the following appear in the Caldwell Catalogue: